-How many times has it happened with you that you want to cancel a print job, but when you right-click on the print job to end the stuck print job, it just does nothing.
+How many times has it happened with you that you want to cancel a print job, but when you right-click on the print job to end the stuck print job, it does nothing?
 Moreover, you are also unable to print anything.
-In short your print queue gets jammed – neither can you print anything nor cancel the pending print jobs.
+In short, your print queue gets jammed – neither can you print anything nor cancel the pending print jobs.

 Cancel stuck Print Job queue

-If you face this issue of a stuck print job and want to cancel it, but cannot, you have these options.
+If you face this issue of a stuck print job on your Windows 10/8/7 system and want to cancel it, but cannot, you have these options.

 1) Reboot your Windows computer.
 You may have noticed that this usually solves the problem, and most usually do this.
 But this is not an options anyone would like.